How To Get Into Photography 2023: Top Full Guide

 Downsides To DSLR Cameras

-Since there are mirrors in the camera, DSLR bodies tend to be larger than a mirrorless or point-and-shoot camera.
+DSLR bodies are often bigger than mirrorless or point-and-shoot cameras because they have mirrors.
 Manufacturers can’t make DSLR bodies smaller than other types of cameras because they have larger internal components.

 10. Learn About Post-Production